The text below is copyrighted by Ventura Life & Style.

 On April 14, 2003, The Human Genome Sequencing Consortium announced that “The international effort to sequence the 3 billion DNA letters in the human genome is considered by many to be one of the most ambitious scientific undertakings of all time, even compared to splitting the atom or going to the moon.”

+The team had written the map of the New World, the world inside each of us.
 This blueprint of our basic cell chemistry determines much of what we are.
 It explains in molecular detail how we go about digesting an apple, for example.
 Studies of identical twins separated at birth suggest that DNA specifies much more, even subtle attitudes.
 The twins tended to pick the same brand of toothpaste, and similar sex partners.

 The gene team’s achievement poses more profound questions for us than the Moon landing ever did.
 Try these on for size: